Poverty-Lab/ACS-Map-Dashboard/README.md

 ## Overview

 This app produces customizable visualizations of 2012-2016 5 year ACS estimates by CCA.
-To do this, it requires that the user [select one of the countless tables](https://www.census.gov/programs-surveys/acs/technical-documentation/table-shells.html).
+To do this, it requires that the user [select one of the countless tables](https://www.census.gov/programs-surveys/acs/technical-documentation/table-shells.html) from the ACS.
 Depending on the table, the user may also filter the table by one variable.

 ![Purpose](https://github.com/Poverty-Lab/ACS-Map-Dashboard/blob/master/Visuals/input_output.png)